Miragon/miranum-ide/docs/gettingstarted.md

 <hr>

 ## Steps to your first BPMN-Project
 Open the Miranum-Console on the side-bar and generate your first Project.
-All you need to do is input a name and select the path you want it to be saved to.
+(Alternatively you can right-click a folder and select "generate" -> "generateProject") After that all you need to do is input a name and select the path you want your project to be saved to.

 ![gettingStartet_1](../images/gettingStartet/gettingStartet_step1.png)